 Who says electronics and water don’t mix?
-Smartphones that can handle the rain, a dunk in the bath, or a tumble into a puddle are one of 2014’s biggest trends, and there are more on the way.
-We’re not only talking about underpowered, basic phones covered in chunky rubber either; over the past 12 months we’ve seen flagship phones become less afraid of the wet stuff, too.
+Smartphones that can handle the rain, a dunk in the bath, or a tumble into a puddle aren’t the rarity they once were, and we’re not only talking about underpowered, basic phones covered in chunky rubber either.
+It’s entirely possible to buy a good-looking, capable mid-range phone, and even an amazing flagship smartphone which isn’t afraid of the wet stuff, too.

 Maybe you work outdoors; you’re always at the pool; or you just want to Tweet while you shower in the morning.
 Whatever the reason, we’ve got your back.
 Here’s our list of the top picks for anyone seeking a waterproof phone right now, along with a quick overview of what those IP numbers really mean.

 Updated on 04-21-2014 by Andy Boxall: Added in a new selection of water resistant smartphones.